 Free Sourdough Starter: We have been quietly giving away free sourdough starter.
-(It is currently only available to bakers living in the US and Canada.)
 We are scaling up slowly at first but our goal is to give away at least 5,000 starters by the end of 2024.

 Sourhouse Tools for Home Bakers: Our core business is making and selling home baking tools like our easy-to-clean starter jars and Goldie by Sourhouse: a warm, safe home for your sourdough starter.
 We created the sourdough jar warming category with the help of 1200+ baker-backers on Kickstarter and Indiegogo in April of 2022.